-Quirky Buxton – Weird Buxton, Secret Buxton, Paranormal Buxton … welcome to our eccentric town
+Quirky Things to do in Buxton – Weird Buxton, Secret Buxton, Paranormal Buxton … welcome to our eccentric town

 If you asked someone familiar with Buxton what makes the place so unique they might answer “the water” or “the weather” or perhaps “the architecture”.
 All of these answers ring true but if you scratch beneath the surface, you will find features that even most of the locals don’t know about.
-Join Explore Buxton on an alternative tour of quirky Buxton…
+Join Explore Buxton on an alternative tour of quirky things to do in Buxton…

 Weird Buxton, Secret Buxton, Paranormal Buxton … welcome to our eccentric town